zsxkib/cog-mmaudio/docs/TRAINING.md

 **NOTE:** for maximum training speed (e.g., when training the base model with 2*H100s), you would need around 3~5 GB/s of random read speed.
 Spinning disks would not be able to catch up and most consumer-grade SSDs would struggle.
 In my experience, the best bet is to have a large enough system memory such that the OS can cache the data.
 This way, the data is read from RAM instead of disk.

+The current training script does not support `_v2` training.

 ## Prerequisites

 Install [av-benchmark](https://github.com/hkchengrex/av-benchmark).
 We use this library to automatically evaluate on the validation set during training, and on test set after training.